 The ‘interview under caution’ can be a very intimidating and stressful event.
 We may even be able to stop you having to attend one.
 In its place, we can work with you to create supporting documents that can be submitted to the investigations department instead.
 You will be saved from having to go through a very painful and unpleasant experience.

 Can the police search my home?

-The police can search your home as they will be seeking evidence.
+The police can search your home as they will be looking for evidence.
 The authorities will have granted access to your property and the police will carry out the search.
 They will seize any cash over £1,000, any valuable assets and any paperwork which can support their case.

-Once the search is complete, you are those who are in the home are entitled to received a list of all the property being taken.
+Once the search is complete, you and others in the home are entitled to received a list of all the property being taken.

 What type of sentence could you get for Benefit Fraud?

 Depending on what you are charged with, you may have your benefits stopped from anywhere between 13 weeks and 3 years.
 You may have to pay back the overpayment, even if you’re in prison.

 The maximum prison sentence for benefit fraud is 7 years but this type of sentence is almost never applied unless the fraud involves hundreds of thousands of pounds and a large group of people working together to deceive the system.

 Which mitigating factors may be considered in sentencing?